GoogleCloudPlatform/llm-pipeline-examples/README.md

-# Trainig Large Language Models on Google Cloud
+# Training Large Language Models on Google Cloud

 Large language models are one of the most popular machine learning models.
 They have been shown to achieve high scores in benchmarks on different NLP tasks.